 Specialised knowledge of research methods in cultural criminology.

 The ability to critically and systematically integrate knowledge and analyse, assess and deal with complex cultural criminological phenomena, issues and situations.

 The ability to identify and formulate research questions critically, autonomously and creatively as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work.

 The skills required for participation in research and development work or autonomous employment in some other qualified capacity.

 Cultural Criminology: Theories, Concepts and Perspectives (15 credits)

 Methods and Social Analysis (15 credits)

-Courses and number of credits: Cultural Criminology: Theories, Concepts and Perspectives (15), Methods and Social Analysis (15), Applied Cultural Criminology (15), Ethnography in Social Science or selected courses in theory of science and research methods (in total 15 credits), Elective courses/Study abroad/Internship (30), Master’s thesis (30).
+Ethnography in Social Science or selected courses in theory of science and research methods (in total 15 credits)

 Crime and punishment are continuously topical in public debate.
-Furthermore, they constitute the basis for many of modern society’s professions and professional activities: prison officers, crime prevention officers, case workers, university lecturers, police officers, social analysts, etc. Internships allow students the opportunity to apply the knowledge they have acquired in the programin practice.
-The internship organisations are interested in the broad cultural criminological expertise students will have.
+Furthermore, they constitute the basis for many of modern society’s professions and professional activities: prison officers, crime prevention officers, university lecturers, police officers, social analysts, etc. This programme will also prepare you for PhD-studies and a continued academic career.